MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/troubleshoot-pacemaker-services-suse.md

 ## Create a Pacemaker cluster

-To create a basic Pacemaker cluster, follow the steps in [Set up Pacemaker on SUSE Linux Enterprise Server in Azure](/azure/sap/workloadshigh-availability-guide-suse-pacemaker.md).
+To create a basic Pacemaker cluster in  SUSE Linux Enterprise Server (SLES) in Azure, follow the steps as documented [Set up Pacemaker on SUSE Linux Enterprise Server in Azure](/azure/sap/workloadshigh-availability-guide-suse-pacemaker.md).

 ## Cause 1:
 The pacemaker fails to start if a sysrq trigger action caused the last reboot.
 Manual graceful reboot works fine.